major/supernova/docs/raxquickstart.md

     wget -O ~/.supernova http://bit.ly/raxsupernova

 One of supernova's features is the ability to store sensitive data in your operating system's keyring.
-This also makes it handy when you want to re-use usernames, account numbers and passwords across multiple environments.
+This also makes it handy when you want to re-use  passwords across multiple environments.
 We add that data to the keyring with these commands:

-    supernova-keyring -s global RackspaceAccountUser
     supernova-keyring -s global RackspaceAccountAPIKey
-    supernova-keyring -s global RackspaceAccountDDI

 Finally, we can test our configuration by listing our current instances in the DFW region: